lifeisfoo/emacs-grails/README.md

 ## Configuration

+### Always active in project tree

 Then, to auto enable grails minor mode, create a .dir-locals.el file in the root of the grails project with this configuration:

+    ((nil . ((grails .
+1))))

+In this way, the grails minor mode will be always active inside your project tree.

+__The first time__ that this code is executed, Emacs will show a security
+prompt: __answer "!" to mark code secure__ and save your decision (a configuration line is automatically added to your .emacs file).

+This is the suggested default configuration.

+### Active by major mode

+In order to have grails minor mode auto enabled only when using certain modes, place this inside your `.dir-locals.el`:

      ((groovy-mode (grails .
 1))
      (html-mode (grails .
 1))
      (java-mode (grails .
 1)))

 In this way, the grails minor mode will be auto enabled when any of these major modes are loaded (only in this directory tree - the project tree) (you can attach it to other modes if you want).

-The first time that this code is executed, Emacs will show a security
-prompt: answer "!" to mark code secure and save your decision (a configuration line is automatically added to your .emacs file).

-### Grails minor mode always enabled

-In order to have grails minor mode always enabled inside your project tree, place inside your `.dir-locals.el`:

-    ((nil . ((grails .
-1))))

 ## Contributing
 Pull requests are welcome.